compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step65.md

 1. Prove that it holds for 0.
 2. Assuming that it holds for a generic natural number $n$, prove that it holds for $n + 1$.

 Structural induction is just a generalisation of this for any kind of derivation tree.
-For each case, you assume the property holds for what's above the line, and prove the property holds for what's below the line.
+For each case, you can assume the property holds for what's above the line, and must prove the property holds for what's below the line.
+The assumption that the property holds for the term above the line is known as the *inductive hypothesis*.

 Since our typing rules are a derivation tree, you can prove things about them in this way.